Audition Day Questions

 Since the answer to this depends on when, where and how you auditioned, the best answer is: Once you are selected to be on the show, the Producers will go through all of the dates and details with you.
 Please remember that we will ONLY notify you if you are moving on in the competition.

-For this initial auditions in front of the producers there is very limited set up time- There are No Drum Kits allowed- and we prefer all acoustic instruments.
-If you have a big set-up, please click here to fill out a form to tell us more about what you require.
+For this initial auditions in front of the producers there is very limited set up time- There are No Drum Kits and or full band set ups allowed- and we prefer all acoustic instruments.
+Instead, please plan a 90 second acoustic audition and bring in a 90 second video (either on a DVD or have the YouTube Link written down or on your smartphone) to show the producers.
+If you have a big set-up that does not include drums or full band set-up, please click here to fill out a form to tell us more about what you require.
 If we can accommodate you, we will contact you.

 No. The audition rooms will be small.
 Singers will generally be asked to sing acapella.